-Just months later, the floor fell out from underneath it all when the world economic crisis hit, and Greece became the epicenter of the European debt crisis.
-And it still is, eight years later, when I returned to Athens in July 2016.
+Just months later, the floor fell out from underneath it all when the world economic crisis hit.
+Greece became the epicenter of the European debt crisis.
+And it still was, eight years later, when I returned to Athens in July 2016.

-We have been hearing about the economic crisis in Greece for years.
-The numbers tell part of the story, and they are staggering:
+We’ve been hearing about the economic crisis in Greece for years.
+The numbers tell some of the story, and they are staggering:

 The official minimum wage is 500€ a month.